-You're late for school Please go to Secondary Administration to sign in.
-DO NOT GO STRAIGHT TO CLASS.
-You will sign in using KIOSQ which will issue you a late to class pass which you are to give to your teacher.
+You're late for school Please go to the front reception and sign in with the help of the attendance officer.
+Do not go straight to class.
+You should have a not from your parents explaining your lateness.
 You feel sick If it is during class time, please tell your teacher and if they feel it is serious enough, they will send you to Student Services.
 If it is at recess or lunchtime, go to Student Services.
 Students must not call their parents first.
 You get injured at school If it is before school, at recess, or at lunchtime, come straight to Student Services.
 If it occurs in class, please tell your teacher and they will send you to Student Services with another student.
 At Student Services, we will assess the severity of the injury and take appropriate action.
-You need to leave school to go to an appointment Go to Student Services where you will be signed out and then given a sign out card which you hand to Front Reception.
+You need to leave school to go to an appointment Go to the front reception and talk to the attendance officer.
 You don't have the correct uniform If you do not have the full, correct uniform, please ensure that your parents write a note explaining the reason for this.
 Please present yourself along with the note to your Form Teacher in Form class.
 You will be presented with a uniform pass.
 Ongoing incorrect uniform without a valid excuse will result in a step.
 You get sent out Go straight to the Deputy Head Secondary - Wellbeing located in the Secondary Office (G 7).
 If the office is unattended go back to your class and tell your teacher.
 You have a query about bus services Visit our website or ask at front reception.
 You want to purchase a bus ticket Go to the front reception before school or at lunchtime to purchase a ticket.
 You want to change courses If you wish to change a course, you will need to collect a form from the Secondary Office and fill it out appropriately before the Deputy Head Curriculum (Secondary) will can consider the request.
 You are injured or sick and can't do Physical Education If you can't participate in physical activities, it is necessary that you bring a note from your parent.
 You should present this note to your PE teacher when the class commences.
 You will still attend PE class but will sit out of the activities or be given alternative activities to complete.
 You haven't been able to purchase something on the booklist If you haven't been able to buy an item on the booklist, please ask your parents to write a note explaining the reasons for this.
 This note will need to be given to the appropriate teacher in your first lesson.
 All items on the booklist are needed for classes so they will need to be purchased as soon as possible.
-You have an excursion All excursions are completed online using Consent2Go.
-Parent permission which is provided through Consent2Go is required before you will be able to go on the excursion.
+You have an excursion All excursions are completed online using Compass.
+Parent permission which is provided through Compass is required before you will be able to go on the excursion.